Use iCloud Drive with Keynote on Mac

 If you delete a presentation that someone shared with you, it’s deleted from your iCloud Drive and from Keynote on all your devices.
 You can click the shared link again to add the presentation back to your iCloud Drive, where it’s again available on all your computers and devices with iCloud turned on.

-If you use folders to organize your presentations, the same folder organization applies on all your devices.
+If you use folders to organise your presentations, the same folder organisation applies on all your devices.